There's Too Much to Save For! Balancing Priorities

 Repay Your Credit Cards

 Some experts disagree with the $1,000 suggestion.
-They argue that even people with high-interest credit card debt should save 3-6 months of living expenses before they repay their debts.
+They argue that even people with high-interest credit card debt should save 3 to 6 months of living expenses before they repay their debts.

 If you have credit card debt, you should choose whichever option helps you sleep easiest at night.
 Save a minimum of $1,000 in an emergency fund or a maximum of 6 months of living costs.